 Using a cookie scoop (I used the Pampered Chef's muffin scoop) portion out little balls of the leftover risotto.

 Take it between your hands and smash it so it makes a flat patty.
+Flip it over in the breadcrumbs.
+Make sure you get the edges as well.

 Breaded.